younessassassi/machine-learning-udacity-capstone/README.md

 The common folder contains common helper functions using across the project

 ### Data
-The data folder contains all the data retrieved as part of this project.
+The data folder contains all the data retrieved and generated as part of this project.

 ### Processing
 The processing modules contains methods for retrieving stock prices from yahoo finance.
-In order to retrieve a fresh set of data using a new date range, please update the start_tinme and end_time with your chosen values in the run method contained in the 'processing/start.py' directory, then in a terminal or command window, navigate to the top level project directory report (that contains this README) and type
+In order to retrieve a fresh set of data using a new date range, please update the start_tinme and end_time with your chosen values in the run method contained in the 'processing/start.py' directory, then in a terminal or command window, navigate to the top level project directory (that contains this README) and type

 ```bash
 python -m processing.start